sada45/BoRa/README.md

 # ***BoRa:*** LoRa Over BLE
 This is the open source code for **[MobiCom'25] *BoRa:* LoRa over BLE**.

+**Each application directory has a `README.md` to introduce the usage**.
 The code structure shows as follows:
 ```bash
 BoRa_code/
 |--ubertooth